 • Prepare reports and presentations for the Executive Director, board members, and funders as required.

-• Assist with budget planning and management for programs and activities.
+• Assist with budget planning and tracking for program supplies and activities.

-• Promote PAL programs and events through various communication channels, including social media, newsletters, and community events.
+• Promote SBPAL programs and events through communication channels such as social media, newsletters, and community events.

-• Build and maintain relationships with community partners, including schools, businesses, and other nonprofit organizations.
+• Build and maintain relationships with community partners including schools, businesses, and nonprofit organizations.

-• Represent PAL at community meetings, events, and conferences.
+Represent SBPAL at community meetings, events, and conferences as needed.

 • Excellent communication and interpersonal skills.